leejamesss/leejamesss.github.io/_pages/about.md

 ## Selected Awards
 - 2023 Peking University Annual Person of the Year Nomination (the Youngest Nominee in the history of this award) ([blog spotlight in Chinese](https://mp.weixin.qq.com/s/9AX7mmZwutBP2PtUydvezg))
-- May 4th Scholarship, 2022-2023 (the highest honor for students in PKU)
+- Peking University May 4th Scholarship, 2022-2023 (the highest honor for students in PKU)
-- Merit Student Pacesetter, 2022-2023
+- Peking University Merit Student Pacesetter, 2022-2023
+- CSDN Blog Star 2023 June City Track (Beijing) Top10.

 ## Competitions